samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 On your turn, you can move a distance up to your [Speed](/sources/dnd/free-rules/rules-glossary#Speed) and take one action.
 You decide whether to move first or take your action first.

-The main actions you can take are listed in “[Actions](#Actions)” earlier in this chapter.
-A character’s features and a monster’s stat block also provide action options. “[Movement and Position](#MovementandPosition)” later in this chapter gives the rules for movement.
+The main actions you can take are listed in "[Actions](#Actions)" earlier in this chapter.
+A character’s features and a monster’s stat block also provide action options. "[Movement and Position](#MovementandPosition)" later in this chapter gives the rules for movement.

 ***Communicating.*** You can communicate however you are able—through brief utterances and gestures—as you take your turn.
 Doing so uses neither your action nor your move.